 The Queen clearly held fond memories of those summer days, and in 2006, the year of her 80th birthday, she revived the tradition.
 She chartered a former car ferry which had been transformed into a luxurious cruise liner, the Hebridean Princess, and enjoyed a nine-day cruise around the Scottish islands with her family, stopping at many of the places they had visited in the Britannia days and rekindling happy memories of holidays past.

 The Queen chartered the Hebridean Princess for a second time in 2010, departing from Stornoway on the Isle of Lewis for a two-week holiday with her family.
 The holiday on that occasion concluded at her late mother’s home, the Castle of Mey.
 A nostalgic choice perhaps, as the visit took place around the time of the 110th anniversary of the Queen Mother’s birth.

 The Hebridean Princess is one of the smallest luxury cruise ships a oat, with room for just 50 guests.
 Its all-inclusive cruises sail from Oban and travel round the Scottish Highlands, islands and beyond.

 For many decades Windsor Castle was a weekend home for the Queen; within easy reach of London, it was a place to retreat from the demands of the capital.
-During the coronavirus pandemic and especially since the death of Prince Philip, the Queen has chosen increasingly to spend time at the more secluded Windsor Castle, and it is now considered her main home.
+During the coronavirus pandemic and especially after the death of Prince Philip, the Queen chose increasingly to spend time at the more secluded Windsor Castle, and it came to be considered as her main home.

 Also in the grounds is Y Bwthyn Bach (‘The Little House’), a miniature thatched cottage, complete with running water, electric lighting and handmade furnishings, which was given to Princess Elizabeth on her 6th birthday by the people of Wales.
 A favourite of the young princesses, it went on to be used by her children, grandchildren and great-grandchildren.